astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

 *   **Rebin Spectrum**: Resample a spectrum onto a new wavelength grid using :meth:`~specreduce.wavecal1d.WavelengthCalibration1D.resample`.
-The rebinning is flux-conserving, meaning the total flux in the output spectrum matches the total flux in the input spectrum.
+The rebinning is flux-conserving, meaning the integrated flux in the output spectrum matches the integrated flux in the input spectrum.

     .. code-block:: python

-        # Resample the original arc spectrum onto a linear grid of 1000 points
         resampled_arc = ws.resample(arc_spectrum, nbins=1000)

-        # The resampled spectrum now has a linear wavelength axis
         print(resampled_arc.spectral_axis)